-The latest iPhones, the 6s, and 6s Plus has failed to catch the imagination of smartphone buyers across the world, and once the initial hype of Q4 2015 died down, we were left with dwindling number of iPhone sales across the entire world.
+The latest iPhones, the 6s, and 6s Plus have failed to catch the imagination of smartphone buyers across the world, and once the initial hype of Q4 2015 died down, we were left with dwindling number of iPhone sales across the entire world.
 Apple suffered a QoQ loss of 6% points from Q4 2015 to Q1 2016 in China.
 While there is always a drop in sales numbers from the holiday season to the beginning of the new year, this time, it was much worse than just that.
 With a paltry 21.1% of sales, iOS suffered a crushing 5 percent point fall YoY.

 The situation looked no better in Apple’s home market.
 In the US, Apple slipped 4.9 percent points YoY and ended Q1 2016 at 31.6%, down from 36.5 in Q1 2015.
 Turning towards the EU market, we find a similar story where iOS has yet again lost ground albeit at a much smaller rate of 1.2% YoY.
 Apple has been able to entice away some users from Windows Mobile as well with 2.6% of the new iOS buyers having switched over from Microsoft’s Mobile offering.

 The only positive sign for Apple has been the Japanese market where they have managed to claw back into the game with a YoY increase of 1.7% YoY, finishing Q1 2016 with 46.8% of sales in the country.
 Looking forward, the future looks grim for Apple and till the iPhone 7 is launched in Q3 2015, all hopes rest on the iPhone SE.